SethClydesdale/slide-show-generator/README.md

 You can install this generator on your Forumotion forum via the following path.
 Administration Panel > Modules > HTML Pages management > Create a new HTML page in advanced mode.
 Make sure that you tick "Yes" to use your forum's header and footer.
 When finished save and you should now have the generator on your forum.

-As this was developed for if you were using the forum header and footer, it doesn't include the <html>, <head>, or <body> tags.
+As this was developed for if you were using the forum header and footer, it doesn't include the html, head, or body tags.
 These would need to be included manually.